spflaumer/PyTB/README.md

 # PyTB
-A VERY basic Python based Twitter Scraper and Post-notifier Discord Bot
+A VERY basic Python based Twitter Scraper and Tweet-notifier Discord Bot

+## Requirements
+Python: 3.11.2 or higher

 ## What is this?